Getting help at New Directions for Women is as simple as two easy steps:

-Women suffering from the disease of addition and alcoholism, and their loved ones get help here.
+Women suffering from the disease of addiction and alcoholism and their loved ones get help here.
 We are fortunate to have treated people from all over the world.
-Women come to New Directions for Women broken, and leave determined to succeed.
-Families, husbands, children reach out to NDFW to get the help for the woman they love.
+Women come to New Directions for Women broken and leave determined to succeed.
+Families, husbands, children reach out to NDFW to get help for the woman they love.
 We have women throughout the United States and abroad seeking shelter from addiction.
-We also have women that have completed a primary care program and want to come to us for extended stay, as research shows that the longer a woman stays in treatment at varying levels of care, especially for at least 90 days to a year, the outcome for her continued lifelong recovery increases dramatically.
+We also have women that have completed a primary care program and want to come to us for an extended stay, as research shows that the longer a woman stays in treatment at varying levels of care, especially for at least 90 days to a year, the outcome for her continued lifelong recovery increases dramatically.

 What is New Directions for Women?